-This transformative problem-solving method uses known solutions to find new solutions.
+This transformative problem-solving method uses known solutions to find new solutions to difficult problems.

 Use TRIZ Prism early in the program life cycle when:

 - Confronting a unique, surprising, confusing, or rare problem.

 - Standard solutions to the problem are not effective or well established.

 - The current problem definition does not provide a clear path to the solution.

 This tool uncovers novel solutions to existing problems; cross-pollinates ideas from diverse domains; and enhances understanding of the problem by using analogies and metaphors.
 It encourages mental agility and adaptability, which are important aspects of an innovative culture.
 Like the majority of the toolkit, the TRIZ Prism is particularly effective in a collaborative environment, where diverse perspectives are brought to bear.